uab-cgds-worthey/rosalution/README.md

  This means that in order to log in to the production environment, a valid username must be provided, and an OAuth2 token will be issued if the username is valid in the system.

-It is important to note that the choice of authentication method may be dictated by security and organizational requirements.
-OAuth2 may be suitable for local development, while CAS may be more appropriate for production environments due to its centralized authentication capabilities.

 #### Users and User Types

 A list of all users in the system is available in `etc/fixtures/initial-seed/users.json`.